What Does 'Assisted Move' Actually Mean? Helping you Move More Easily

 How Does Assisted Move Work?

-How assisted move works varies from developer to developer but here’s briefly how most schemes work:
+How assisted move works varies from house builder to house builder, but here’s briefly how most schemes work:

 - You find a new build house you wish to buy.
 This could be a house that is already built or one that is yet to be built and is available to buy off-plan.

-- You will sign a reservation agreement and pay a reservation fee at some point.
+- You will need to explore how to raise finance, so you are confident you have the funds to buy and then sign a reservation agreement and pay a reservation fee at some point.

 - The assisted move builder or developer instructs local estate agents to value your existing home.
 They will usually ask two or three agents to value your house and then calculate an average valuation.
 The asking price for your house will be a price at which your house should sell quickly.